|Location||Tilden Arts Ctr. Building|

 Coordinator: Mary Lou Mack

 Mary Lou has been painting for many years.
-She has concentrated on Watercolor since 1981.
-Since then she has traveled and painted landscapes and seascapes on three continents.
-She has exhibited her work in galleries, one and two women shows and juried exhibitions.
+She has concentrated on watercolor since 1981, when she started taking classes at Bay Path College with Jack Flynn, an American Watercolor Society member.
+Since then she has travelled and taken workshops with many prominent watercolor artists.
+Her landscapes and seascapes are drawn from extensive travel on three continents.
+She has exhibited her work in galleries, one and two women shows, and juried exhibitions.